Kuju Area

 Kuju Area is one of the operational areas of the Central Coalfields Limited located mainly in the Ramgarh district in the state of Jharkhand, India.

+Projects and area office

 The projects of the Kuju Area are: Saruberia underground, Saruberia opencast, Ara open cast, Kuju underground, Topa underground, Topa open cast, Pindra underground, Pindra open cast, Pundi open cast, Karma open cast.
 The area office is at Hesagarha, Kuju 825316.

 Mining activity

 Mines and projects

 Mourpa, Kuju, Hesagora and Banwar collieries were regrouped in 1973 after nationalisation of the coal industry in a single unit named Kuju colliery.
 Mining was carried out in a number of sections by underground and opencast systems.
 In 2016-17 the total production from the mine was 5,526 tonnes.
 As of 2017, all underground mines were closed.
 As of 31/3/2017, the total mineable reserve in 5 seams (XIII, XII, XI, XA, X) was 9.03 million tonnes.
 The Kuju opencast project has been planned for a nominal production capacity of 1.30 million tonnes per year of coal and peak production 1.50 million tonnes of coal.
 The project will sustain a quarry life of eight years.
 Feasibility of extracting coal up to 140 m depth including developed area of underground workings by opencast method is studied and it is found technically feasible to convert the underground mine to opencast mine up to seam X.

 The Karma opencast project will have, as in 2010, a normal production of 1.0 million tonnes per year and a peak production of 1.2 million tonnes per year.
 The life of the project was estimated to be 26 years.
 The project is located on the bank of the Damodar River and a protective embankment was planned.